JLiangHe/jlianghe.github.io/index.md

 </p>

 <p>
-My research interests lie in statistics (theory & methodology), machine learning and their intersection.
+My research interests lie in statistics, machine learning and their intersection.
 If you share similar interests, feel free to reach out.
 I'm always open to conversations and excited about exploring new things. :-)
 </p>

 <p>